Create a

 The process is designed to successfully integrate an employee into the organization, with clear direction regarding the processes, people, and available resources they can leverage as they learn their roles and adapt to the new culture and working environment.
 However, too many employees report that the process and experience fall short of those minimum goals.

-For example, data suggests that after completing the new hire onboarding process, 56% of new hires reported being left “disoriented,” 52% felt “let down,” and 49% felt “devalued.”
-Furthermore, the experience itself left 32% of employees feeling confused, 24% bored, and 22% found it disorganized.
-Even worse, 80% felt unprepared to start their new jobs as they were undertrained after completing the onboarding process.
+For example, data suggests that after completing the new-hire onboarding process, 56% of new hires reported feeling “disoriented,” 52% felt “let down,” and 49% felt “devalued.”
+Furthermore, the experience left 32% of employees confused, 24% bored, and 22% feeling disorganized.
+Even worse, 80% felt unprepared to start their new jobs because they were undertrained after completing onboarding.

-These experiences left the employees with an extremely poor impression of the organization, to the extent that after onboarding, a full 50% stated that they were planning to quit soon.
+These experiences left employees with an extremely poor impression of the organization, to the point that, after onboarding, a full 50% stated they planned to quit soon.

 Too short to truly integrate employees

-The time it takes to incorporate a new hire fully is a function of adapting their skills and socialization.
-Given the estimates of 8-24 months for a new hire to reach full competency, they need guidance for close to a year or more.
+The time it takes to fully incorporate a new hire depends on their skill development and socialization.
+Given estimates of 8-24 months for a new hire to reach full competency, they need guidance for close to a year.
 Unfortunately, most of the 64% of organizations that offer structured onboarding do so for only a very abbreviated timeframe.

-51% of employers provided new hire onboarding that lasted under 5 days (25% one day or less), while only 11% reported that their process/program runs for 3 months or more.
+51% of employers provided new-hire onboarding lasting under 5 days (25% for 1 day or less), while only 11% reported that their process or program lasts 3 months or more.

 Contributes to new hire turnover